-Send Alice a message explaining your needs and you will receive a response by email.
+Send Alice a message explaining your needs and you will receive a response shortly.
 Have you already emailed Alice or another tutor?
 If so, you have an account!
 Sign in now

 Cuny York College (Business Admin.)

 I take time with my scholar in portraying the work to him/her.
 While explaining the work to the student I will model the lesson for him/her then; I will ask the student do you understand what have been explained to you?
 If the student says yes, then; I will ask him/her to please explain it to me.
 For approximately six years I have taught one-on-one preschool age and early childhood third grade for Test Quest, Inc. located in New York City.
 One of my students aunt stated to me that her nephew's teacher told her that he has improved in his reading so much that every time she looks at him she is seeing his tutor.
 My student's reading level went from level 1 to level 4 within a time frame of 4 weeks.
 The area of concentration was mostly in ELA and reading very little math.
 I am a very strong believer in children getting their education and being all they can be!
 My standards are set very high for my students because I put all I have within me to offer them.
 In return, I expect a lot from them as well, I want them to show interest in what I am teaching them.
 If need be I will do hand over hand.
 I am a very patient, calm, strict, candid and enduring person.
 Teaching the young people is what I enjoy the most in my life.
 Rewards are given with effort on the student's part.
 My strength is in teaching the areas of concentration in ELA, Reading and Math for K-3rd grade.
 You can contact me via WyzAnt.
 I look forward to hearing from you.